INFO

 Saturday Dance Event

-This year, we're excited to offer a special Saturday Vintage Dance Event.
-Come to the Rancho Cordova Room from 9 am – 5 pm and enjoy an exclusive vintage dance instruction program with our special guests Richard Powers and Joan Walton, followed by evening dancing with the Pacific Coast Ragtime Orchestra and the Grand March, Ragtime Parade event.
-You may purchase this badge alone, or it is included with your with your Saturday or Weekend festival badge.
-Price is $45.
+This year, we're excited to bring back our special guest Richard Powers and Joan Walton for a a special Saturday Vintage Dance Event.
+Come to the Rancho Cordova Room from 9 am – 5 pm and enjoy vintage dance instruction, followed by evening dancing with the Pacific Coast Ragtime Orchestra and the Grand March, Ragtime Parade event.

 Sacramento Marriott Rancho Cordova